TrousersRippin/Dotfiles/readme.md

 # My Dotfiles

-This repository contains the dotfiles for my system and scripts to install the software.
+This repository contains the dotfiles for my Linux environment and scripts to install the software.

 # Requirements